Siril, a free astronomical image processing software

 Vincent is a computer scientist (PhD) and uses Siril as an amateur to process images from a Canon EOS, a QSI and a Basler camera on a 410mm telescope.

-Cyril is a physicist (PhD), motivating new developments and providing high quality processing algorithms to Siril.
+Cyril is a physicist (PhD), now IT engineer at CNRS, motivating new developments and providing high quality processing algorithms to Siril.

 See the AUTHORS file for the complete list of contributors.